 - A report on the Advance Directives project, a public/private collaboration.
 Stephanie Bender-Kitz, Honoring Choices Idaho.
 Panelists: Dr. Bart Hill, St. Luke’s; Pam Thomas, St. Alphonsus.

-4:50 p.m.
-Demonstration of Live Better Idaho by the Idaho Department of Health and Welfare.
+4:45 p.m.
+Example of a trial balloon — demonstration of Live Better Idaho by the Idaho Department of Health and Welfare.
 Presenters: Lori Wolff, Deputy DHW Director, and Greg Kunz, Administrator, Division of Welfare.

 5:20 p.m.
 Discussion of the day’s presentations and themes: Tyler Norris and Lauren Smith.